kurator-dev/kurator/docs/proposals/pipeline/pipeline.md

 	// Phase describes the overall state of the Pipeline.
 	// +optional
 	Phase *string `json:"phase,omitempty"`

-	// EventListenerServiceURL provides a direct URL or address of the service
+    // EventListenerServiceName specifies the name of the service created by Kurator for event listeners.
+    // This name is useful for users when setting up a gateway service and routing to this service.
     // +optional
-	EventListenerServiceURL string `json:"serviceURL,omitempty"`
+    EventListenerServiceName *string `json:"eventListenerServiceName,omitempty"`
+}

+// PipelineList contains a list of Pipeline.
+// +kubebuilder:object:root=true
+// +k8s:deepcopy-gen:interfaces=k8s.io/apimachinery/pkg/runtime.Object
+type PipelineList struct {
+	metav1.TypeMeta `json:",inline"`
+	metav1.ListMeta `json:"metadata,omitempty"`
+	Items           []Pipeline `json:"items"`
 }
 ```

 #### How to use pipeline